Jan Holden: Career

 Holden was an elegant actress, known for her arresting pale blue eyes.
 She made her West End debut in 1958 in Speaking of Murder at St Martin's Theatre, which was followed by The Tunnel of Love, a farce at the Apollo Theatre.

 Television

-Her television credits included Fabian of the Yard, Douglas Fairbanks, Jr., Presents, The Champions, The Vice, The Avengers, Bird of Prey, The Cheaters, The Saint, The Baron, Harpers West One, Are You Being Served?, Casanova '73, Agony and O Happy Band!.
+Her television credits included Fabian of the Yard, Douglas Fairbanks Jr., Presents, The Champions, The Vise, The Avengers, Bird of Prey, The Cheaters, The Saint, The Baron, Harpers West One, Are You Being Served?, Casanova '73, Agony and O Happy Band!.

 Personal life

 Holden's marriage to actor Edwin Richfield broke down in 1973, leaving her with three teenage children.

 In 1988, she married Louis Manson, a solicitor and businessman, but she was already in poor health and remained so during her final two decades.
 In 1999, one of her twin daughters died from a brain tumour, but she remained cheerful and courageous until her own death in 2005.
 She was survived by her husband, the son and remaining daughter of her first marriage, and two stepdaughters and four stepsons.